-This tender pan seared flank Steak topped with onion marmalade is made special with tangy caramelized red onions.
-An easy treat for a weeknight meal.
+This is a recipe for tender pan seared flank steak topped with onion marmalade.
+An easy and killer with flavor treat for a weeknight meal.

 It just so happens that the juicy flank steak is only the supporting actor in this recipe.
 The Onion Marmalade made with a red onion, wine, red wine vinegar and sugar = wow.